Tools4everBV/HelloID-Conn-Prov-Source-ADP-Workforce/README.md

 ## This is a work in progress

-The 'HelloID-Conn-Prov-Source-ADP-Workforce' connector needs to be executed 'on-premises'.
-Make sure you have at least 'Windows PowerShell 5.1' installed on the server where the 'HelloID agent and provisioing agent' are running, and that the 'Execute on-premises' switch is toggled.
+The _'HelloID-Conn-Prov-Source-ADP-Workforce'_ connector needs to be executed 'on-premises'.
+Make sure you have 'Windows PowerShell 5.1' installed on the server where the 'HelloID agent and provisioning agent' are running, and that the 'Execute on-premises' switch is toggled.

-Note that the 'HelloID-Conn-Prov-Source-ADP-Workforce' only supports an ADP Workforce enviroment implemented according to standards as specified for the European market. <https://github.com/marketplace-esi/postman-samples>
+Note that the _'HelloID-Conn-Prov-Source-ADP-Workforce'_ implementation is based on ADP Workforce environments for the Dutch market.
+If you want to implement the connector for the US market, changes will have to be made within the source code.

 ### Todo